 Ulcerative colitis is a condition that can cause inflammation of the bowel.
-A similar condition that you may have heard of is called Crohn's disease.
+A similar condition that you may have heard of is called Crohn disease.
 These conditions are sometimes grouped together under the name inflammatory bowel disease.

-We don't know for certain what causes ulcerative colitis, but it is probably what's called an autoimmune condition.
+We don't know for certain what causes the condition.
+But ulcerative colitis is probably what's called an autoimmune condition.
 This means that the body's immune system, which protects us against infection, goes wrong and starts to attack part of the body.